-- 1. This Directive shall apply to the movement, lairaging, restraint, stunning, slaughter and killing of animals bred and kept for the production of meat, skin, fur or other products and to methods of killing animals for the purpose of disease control. - 2.
-It shall not apply to: - technical or scientific experiments relating to the procedures mentioned in paragraph 1, carried out under the supervision of the competent authority, - animals which are killed in cultural or sports events, - wild game killed in accordance with Article 3 of Directive 92/45/EEC.
+- 1. (1) The title of these regulations is the Animal Slaughter and Killing (Protection) Regulation, 2003. - (2) These regulations shall apply to the movement, lairaging, restraint, stunning, slaughter and killing of animals bred and kept for the production of meat, skin, fur or other products and to methods of killing animals for the purpose of disease control. - (3) These regulations shall not apply to - - (a) technical or scientific experiments relating to the procedures mentioned in sub-regulation (1), carried out under the supervision of the Veterinary Services; - (b) animals which are killed in cultural or sports events;

+(c) wild game killed in accordance with article 3 of European Union Council Directive 92/45/EEC;